-When the goalie is in its own penalty area (2 feet on or inside line), no attacker may be in contact with the goalie for more than 3 seconds or be pushing the goalie indirectly through the ball for more than 3 seconds.
+When the goalie is in its own penalty area (2 feet on or inside line), no attacker may be in contact with the goalie for more than 1 second or be pushing the goalie indirectly through the ball for more than 1 second.
 If two attacking robots are simultaneously in contact with the goalie then the second attacking robot will be removed immediately and penalised for 30 seconds.

-Successive short pushes shall be counted as a single push even if each individual contact does not continue for three seconds.
-A robot should obviously back off for at least as long as it pushed for the three second clock to reset.
+Successive short pushes shall be counted as a single push even if each individual contact does not continue for a second.
+A robot should obviously back off for at least as long as it pushed for the second clock to reset.
 When violating this rule the attacker will be removed for 30 seconds as per the standard removal penalty (see Section 4.2).

-If a goal is scored by an action performed after the 3 seconds of contact are over (or by a second robot that is touching the goalie), but before the robot can be removed, the ball and the robots involved in that action (the goalie, other robots, but not the penalized robot) shall be replaced where they were when the foul occurred.
+If a goal is scored by an action performed after a second of contact is over (or by a second robot that is touching the goalie), but before the robot can be removed, the ball and the robots involved in that action (the goalie, other robots, but not the penalized robot) shall be replaced where they were when the foul occurred.